kaizimmerm/hawkbit-extensions/hawkbit-extensions-azure/hawkbit-extension-azure-iot-hub/WhitepaperAzureIoThawkBit.md

 - Sync of IoT Hub [device twin](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins) properties into hawkBit target attributes.
 - Sync of tags.

+![Device Registry synchronization](graphics/RegistrySync.png)

 Benefit is a reduced maintenance effort for users.

-![Device Registry synchronization](graphics/RegistrySync.png)

-### _hawkBit on top of IoT Hub_ - Scalability with a rich user experience
+### _hawkBit on top of IoT Hub_ - Scalability combined with a rich user experience

 IoT Hub offers a wide range of [device management](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-device-management-overview) and bi-directional communication capabilities.
 However, these capabilities are primarily offered to services/solutions by API in addition to a basic graphical user interface by Azure Portal. [hawkBit's Management UI](https://www.eclipse.org/hawkbit/ui/) offers in addition planning capabilities for rollout/campaign management as well as device software repository management.